University of Zurich

 The University of Zurich (UZH, Universität Zürich) is a public research university in Zurich, Switzerland.
-It is the largest university in Switzerland, with its 28,000 enrolled students.
-It was founded in 1833 from the existing colleges of theology, law, medicine which go back to 1525, and a new faculty of philosophy.
+It is the largest university in Switzerland, with approximately 28,700 enrolled students.
+UZH was founded in 1833, from the merger of the existing colleges of theology, law, medicine that were founded 1525 with a new faculty of philosophy.

-Currently, the university has seven schools: Philosophy, Human Medicine, Economic Sciences, Law, Mathematics and Natural Sciences, Theology and Veterinary Medicine.
-The university offers the widest range of subjects and courses of any Swiss higher education institution.
+The university has seven schools: Philosophy, Human Medicine, Economic Sciences, Law, Mathematics and Natural Sciences, Theology and Veterinary Medicine; it offers the widest range of subjects and courses of any Swiss higher education institution.

 History

 1833–2000

 The University of Zurich was founded on April 29, 1833, when the existing colleges of theology, the Carolinum founded by Huldrych Zwingli in 1525, law and medicine were merged with a new faculty of Philosophy.
 It was the first university in Europe to be founded by the state rather than a monarch or church.
 Its Latin name is reminiscent of the Roman name for the precursor settlement of the city of Zurich, Turicum.